tendermint/spec/rust-spec/lightclient/attacks/isolate-attackers_001_draft.md

 *** This is the beginning of an unfinished draft.
 Don't continue reading! ***

-# Isolating Lightclient Attackers
+# Lightclient Attackers Isolation

-In the case of an [attack][node-based-attack-characterization], the lightclient [attack detection mechanism][detection] computes data, so called evidence [[LC-DATA-EVIDENCE.1]][LC-DATA-EVIDENCE-link], that can be use to (a) proof that there has been attack [[TMBC-LC-EVIDENCE-DATA.1]][TMBC-LC-EVIDENCE-DATA-link] and (b) used as basis to find the actual nodes that deviated from the Tendermint protocol.
-As Tendermint consensus is safe under the assumption of more than 2/3 of correct validators per block [[TMBC-FM-2THIRDS]][TMBC-FM-2THIRDS-link], this implies that [[TMBC-FM-2THIRDS]][TMBC-FM-2THIRDS-link] was violated, that is, there is a block such that more than 1/3 of the validators deviated from the protocol.
+In the case of an [attack][node-based-attack-characterization], the lightclient [attack detection mechanism][detection] computes data, so called evidence [[LC-DATA-EVIDENCE.1]][LC-DATA-EVIDENCE-link], that can be used
+- to proof that there has been attack [[TMBC-LC-EVIDENCE-DATA.1]][TMBC-LC-EVIDENCE-DATA-link] and
+-  as basis to find the actual nodes that deviated from the Tendermint protocol.

+As Tendermint consensus is safe under the assumption of more than 2/3 of correct voting power per block [[TMBC-FM-2THIRDS]][TMBC-FM-2THIRDS-link], this implies that if there was an attack then [[TMBC-FM-2THIRDS]][TMBC-FM-2THIRDS-link] was violated, that is, there is a block such that
+- validators deviated from the protocol, and
+- these validators represent more than 1/3 of the voting power in that block.

 This specification considers how a full node in a Tendermint blockchain can isolate a set of attackers that launched the attack.
 The set should satisfy